 I am an editor for the new Springer journal Research in Number Theory.

 I founded the Boston College Mathematics Case Studies Project to develop new training materials--Case Studies--for use in TA-development programs for mathematics graduate students.
 Though the project ended over 10 years ago, the materials are still in use, and I continue to give workshops and talks on them.
 More recently, a group of Chilean mathematicians has carried out a project to improve the pedagogical skills of future Chilean high school teachers using, in part, case studies.
 I have made 3 trips to Chile in support of their efforts.
 A volume by Cristián Reyes of the Centro de Modelmiento Matemático containing Spanish-language cases for secondary teachers appeared in 2011.
-Further work in this direction is now being planned.

 I have written four op-eds concerned with math education: